 Even though I have a lot of journaling in the block on the first spread, I still had some stories to tell!
 One of my favorite things I am doing in the book this year is using Adobe Spark Post to create those collage-like 4x6 photos.
 I have templates set up in post and all I have to do is swap out the photos.
 I love these because there is white space along the bottom to add journaling or embellishments if I want.
 Any of you have adult children that don't live near by?
 Our oldest son and daughter-in-law live in Virginia.
 At the end of each month I go through our text messages and save any photos she may have sent me and try to include them in my album.
 How sweet is that photo of Dustin and their pug, Deno?
 Again, all filler cards, and word stamps are by Ali Edwards.

 You may (or may not) have noticed that I am really not focusing on the pandemic.
 I decided I didn't want to do pages and pages of Corona-related material.
 That subject matter will be trickled throughout my pages.
-I will, however, do a "story of the year" spread(s) at the end of my album using the Persnickety Prints timelines!

 I love this spread.
 The focus is totally on the photos and journaling of our weekend getaway to Everglades National Park.
 The journal cards and embellishments are by Ali (of course) The journal card with the photo on it was created in Affinity Photo.
 When I brought it into my Project Life template, I used Free Form Text (FFT) to add the journaling and would hit the return key after each line so the text would wrap around the photo.
 The "Spend Time In Nature" journal card was just plain.
 It only had the text on it.
 I added that piece of washi tape and the tab in Affinity Photo.
 Side note: I am actually creating a physical/hybrid album specifically about the National Parks we visit.
 I'll be sharing those pages in the upcoming weeks!

 Just a little recap of apps and supplies used: